qiime2/docs/source/tutorials/feature-classifier.rst

 .. note:: We require aligned references sequences for this process so we can trim the training sequences to the region of the gene that was amplified and sequenced.
 Training a classifier on only this region improves performance over training on the full length gene sequence, but does mean that the resulting classifier will only be applicable to sequences that were obtained using the same primers.

-.. note:: The aligned sequences that are available in the Greengenes OTUs datasets sets have had very low conservation removed, which would adversely affect the performance of the classifier.
+.. note:: The aligned sequences that are available in the Greengenes OTUs datasets sets have been filtered to remove very low conservation positions, which would adversely affect the performance of the classifier.
 If you are starting from scratch, download the unaligned reference sequences and align them yourself.

 We will also download the representative sequences from the `Moving Pictures`_ tutorial to test our classifier.